Bee Lining (Hunting Bees)

 Catch and Mark

-In the same way that a queen bee is marked, the forager is gently marked with a small dot of paint or marker.
+Some beekeepers mark the forager – similar to how the queen bee is marked.
 This is done to help the bee hunter easily track the same bee when it returns.
+This is optional of course.

-Once the bee is marked, it is released.
-Now, the period of observation begins.
-The bee will likely fly straight back towards her hive.
+One at a time, the captured bees are released.
+She will most likely fly straight back towards her hive.
 If she continues to forage, be patient and follow her until she starts home.

 This is the most challenging part of the bee lining process.
 Beginning in the direction in which the bee flies, try to keep track of her flight path.